Boom Shot: Recordings

 Best of New Glenn Miller Orchestra in 2002 on BMG.
 The Glenn Miller Orchestra under Musical Director Larry O'Brien released a recording on the album On the Air, (CD, 2002, XM Radio).
 A new recording by the Glenn Miller Orchestra conducted by Wil Salden appeared on the 2005 album Meets the Giants of Jazz, Swing and Entertainment on Koch/Universal.
 The 1959 recording featured on Dance Anyone? by Ray McKinley and The Glenn Miller Orchestra was released on CD on Montpellier.

-The Jack Million Band performed "Boom Shot" at the 2008 Glenn Miller Festival on June 13, 2008 in the Clarinda High School auditorium in Clarinda, Iowa.

-The Glenn Miller Orchestra performed the instrumental at the 2022 Glenn Miller Festival in Clarinda, Iowa at the Glenn Miller Birthplace Museum.

-"Boom Shot" was on the concert setlist of the Glenn Miller Orchestra during the 2022 tour.